gilliorem/philosophers/README.md

 You release the marker.

-While a Writer writes, another can think about what he's gonna write next and vice-versa.
+While a Writer *writes*, another can *think* about what he's gonna write next and vice-versa.

 If someone else wants to write, he needs to holds the marker, write, release.

 If there is only 1 marker and 2 writers, each writer will need to wait for the marker to be released.

-Though, they can think with their own mind (no need to share any resource here).
+Though, they can think with their own mind (no need to share any resource here), they cannot write without the marker.

+Suppose we have two Writers,
+so the *routine* can be:
+- Hold the marker, write
+- Release the marker, Think

+Since writers are *threads running in parrallel*, one is gonna wait for the first round of writing and then, they will run together until we stop the simulation.

 And...

 That is all.

 The main idea is here.
-It is just that instead of being Writer, we are dealing with philosophers.
+It is just that instead of Writers, we are dealing with philosophers.

 The whole difficulty of this project is actually to cut down the *abstract simulation* into a C-working program.

-So let's implement a simpler simulation with basics elements so there is a program runing.
+So let's implement a simpler simulation with basic elements so there is a program runing.

 And from there, we can add complexity.

-But first, let's define two problems that show up when we running a multithreaded-program.
+But first, let's define two problems that will show up when we are dealing with multithreaded-program.

-Remember ?
+*Remember ?*

 Threads run concurrently: they share the same memory space.
 So that might lead to some issue manipulating a variable that is being modified in different threads.